markjuvert/terraform-k8s/README.md

-# terraform-k8s
+# iac-std

-This repo contains sample projects with Terraform and Kubernetes
+This repo contains standard Infrastructure as code sample files